lukacspapp/GA-SEI-Project-4-Cicero/README.md

 <img src='https://i.imgur.com/9uTqWSf.png'>

-What I did differently in this project is that I called my API outside of the components in a separate file [coreapicalls.js](https://github.com/lukacspapp/SEI-Project-4-Cicero/edit/main/lcodev/front-end/src/core/helper/coreapicalls.js) which is made my code much more readable and clean when I needed to revisit the file.
+What I did differently in this project is that I called my API outside of the components in a separate file [coreapicalls.js](https://github.com/lukacspapp/SEI-Project-4-Cicero/edit/main/lcodev/front-end/src/core/helper/coreapicalls.js) which made my code much more readable and clean when I needed to revisit the file.

 ```